BoniatoRelleno/Ganimedes/README.md

 ## Changelog
 Ignore the last number of the versions, there are only readme changes.
+### v1.8.0
+- A new custom scrap!
+- Nutcracker spawn chance increased
+### v1.7.0
+- All custom scrap issues fixed!
+### v1.6.0
+- Fixed some wrong custom scrap prefabs
+### v1.5.0
+- New realistic planet prefab
+- Level description shortened to show it full
 ### v1.4.0
 - Missing scan nodes fixed
 - Added ground fog